Author's Note: Ninth addition to the Don't Blink series. Set after The Taste I'm Touching and before Under Every Scar.

 "So you didn't know any better.
 Now you do."

 Oh yeah, that's a definite score for Quinn.
-Santana raises her glass in a silent salute, and Rachel reaches for hers, but before she can, Teresa is sliding a refill into her hand.
+Santana raises her glass in a silent salute, and Rachel reaches for hers, but before she can reach it, Teresa is sliding a refill into her hand.
 Rachel's head whips around, and her lips part in surprise.
 Santana just shakes her head at Rachel's utter lack of game.

 "Also on the house," Teresa says with a wink.